rampageoppa/rampageoppa.github.io/_pages/home.md

 - **Large-Scale Data & ML Infrastructure**
   I have experience working with terabyte-scale datasets and cloud-native ML stacks, integrating distributed systems, vector databases, and performance-oriented data engineering.

 ---

-## Background & Trajectory

-I am currently a second-year Master’s student in **Biostatistics (Data Science track)** at **Yale University**.
-My academic and applied interests center on statistical modeling and machine learning for high-dimensional, multi-modal data.

-Previously, I completed my undergraduate studies in **Computer Science and Statistics** at the **University of Toronto**.
-Between my third and final undergraduate years, I took a gap year to gain industry experience at **Huawei Technologies Canada**, where I worked on cloud data engineering and large-scale distributed data processing systems.

----